Kitware/CMake/Tests/RunCMake/CPack/README.txt

 RunCMake.CPack is a test module that is intended for testing of package generators that can be validated from command line.

+TODO: all tests should cover all packaging types (single package, grouped and
+      component packaging)

 -------------
 Adding a test
 -------------